joshuayyoung/Project-One-Elk-Configuration/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- List the IP addresses of the machines you are monitoring:
+- 10.0.0.5 (Web-1)
+- 10.0.0.6 (Web-2)
+- 10.0.0.7 (Web-3)

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- Specify which Beats you successfully installed:
+- I was able to successfully install Filebeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc.
+- Filebeat collects the changes done to our system logs and traffic; Metricbeat collects stats and metrics, such as ping CPU usage, In/OutBound Traffic, Disk space used, and Memory Usage of the web servers.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: